-- Respondents see value in using Data Lab activities in Summer 2020 and beyond, especially given the possibility that some or all of their teaching may be online. - Many respondents will need additional supports to use Data Lab activities in their classrooms. - Many respondents indicated that their involvement with the Data Labs project has changed the way in which they teach.
+- Two participants have taken the lead (as • Respondents see value in using Data Lab editors) of the Data Lab Manual and are activities in Summer 2020 and beyond, starting to become peer leaders in the Data especially given the possibility that some or all Lab program. of their teaching may be online. - Two 2018 early career workshop participants • Many respondents will need additional are submitting an NSF Research Coordiantion supports to use Data Lab activities in their Network (RCN) proposal to help expand classrooms. research applications of OOI data. - Many respondents indicated that their involvement with the Data Labs project has changed the way in which they teach.